 Troops are responsible for all of the cookies they pick up from cookie cupboards and they should be careful to inspect them and refuse any with visible damages.
-As you open cases of cookies, you may come across one that's not in sellable condition.
+As you open cases of cookies, you may come across one that is in a damaged condition.